rafaelsales/smooth_queue/README.md

     VeryHeavyLiftingWorker.perform_later(id, message) # Make sure this operation is ~O(1)
   end
 end

+SmoothQueue.backfill! # Check for messages to process since the app went down
 ```

 ### Process messages and tell SmoothQueue when it's done